CiscoUKIDCDev/open-automation-documentation/docs/components/index.rst

 Architecture
 ============

-Explain the arhc of the plugin
+Explain the arhitecture of the plugin

     * Account
     * Tasks
+    * Reports
     * Cloudsense
+    * Pod Defintions
+    * Resources
     * etc.